Last Updated: 11th December, 2023

 You should only apply with the lender that you actually intend to get a loan with!
-Do not put in multiple applications in the hope of getting an approval, this will do more harm than good.
+Don’t put in multiple applications in the hope of getting an approval; this will do more harm than good.

 What if you have multiple enquiries?

-The good news is that if you do have multiple enquiries on your credit file, there are still some lenders that can help.
+The good news is that some lenders can still help if you have multiple enquiries on your credit file.

-On the flip side, you will have to provide a good explanation as well as cheque account statements, in order to prove which loans proceeded and which did not.
+On the flip side, you’ll have to provide a reasonable explanation as well as cheque account statements to prove which loans proceeded and which didn’t.

 Does every lender credit score?

 In addition to this, each lender has their own credit scoring system, so each will have a slightly different result.
-Some lenders do not consider a high number of credit enquiries to be a high risk, while others will decline your loan outright, simply based on the length of time in your current job.
+Some lenders don’t consider a high number of credit enquiries to be a high risk, while others will decline your loan outright simply based on the length of time in your current job.